 Vintage: circa 1999, Bridgeport, CT

 Lineage: Strawberry Fields (female) x Thai Haze (male)

 Strawberry Cough Strain Effects

-Strawberry cough is legendary for it’s powerful mood enhancing effects, but it’s known best for what it doesn’t do!
+Strawberry Cough is legendary for its powerful mood-enhancing effects, but it’s best known for what it doesn’t do!
 The uplifting, giggly effects can provide mental serenity that’s free from racing thoughts or distracting body load.
-It’s a perfect complement to creative and social tasks but also lends well to focus and productivity in stressful situations.
-When the effects wear off, they don’t leave the user tired, groggy, or grumpy- just refreshingly sober.
+It’s a perfect complement to creative and social tasks but also lends well to focus and productivity, even in stressful situations.
+When the effects wear off, they don’t leave the user tired, groggy, or grumpy — just refreshingly sober.
 Strawberry Cough is the perfect strain to start your day without skipping a beat!

 Strawberry Cough Medical Benefits

 Strawberry Cough is one of the most promising strains for the treatment of depression, trauma, and other psychological stress.
 It’s also a favorite choice for inducing appetite and reducing nausea when the need for pain relief is less drastic.
 The strain provides very little in the way of body sensations but users still report reduced muscle tension (perhaps that’s no surprise with such high spirits).
 Although it’s less prone to causing paranoia than most Haze varieties, patients with significant anxiety should still exercise caution and start with small doses.